Enginemailer-Official/n8n-nodes-enginemailer/README_USAGE.md

 # n8n-nodes-enginemailer

 This is an n8n community node.
-It lets you use Enginemailer in your n8n workflows, including creating, updating, and deleting subscriber, as well as send email to others.
+It lets you use Enginemailer in your n8n workflows.

+Enginemailer is an all-in-one email marketing platform offering lead generation, marketing, transactional and automation features.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.